vjcitn/BiocHail/README.md

 ![popstrat](https://github.com/vjcitn/BiocHail/raw/main/popstrat.png)

-## Larger data problem -- 1000 genomes data with T2T reference?
+## Larger data problem -- 1000 genomes data with T2T reference

+We have arranged a serialization of genotypes on chromosome 17 for 3202 1000 genomes samples.

 ## Relevant LD resources ... in which cloud?

+Still to come.

 ## Simulating multipopulation genotype surveys

+Still to come.

 ## Binding phenotypes from FHIR to Hail

+Still to come.